eva-ortuno/df-failed-activity-call/README.md

 The following behaviour should be observed : the orchestrator, supposed to be retried 5 times, stops right after the failed activity function `DA_fail` and exit the orchestrator without retrying.

 ![image](https://user-images.githubusercontent.com/90448715/187197332-3b5a64f8-60eb-4853-a681-3db99822c4eb.png)

+### What triggered the error ?
+After many attempt, the bug was reproduced when installing the `DurableTask` extension : https://github.com/Azure/azure-functions-durable-extension